umbraco/UmbracoDocs/14/umbraco-forms/developer/configuration/README.md

 #### AllowUnsafeHtmlRendering

-When using the "title and description" field type, editors can provide HTML in the "description" field and have that rendered on the website.
+When using the "title and description" field type, if editors provide HTML in the "description" field it will be encoded when rendering on the website.

-As a tightened security measure, you can set this value to `false` which will ensure HTML is no longer rendered.
+If you understand the risks and want to allow HTML to be displayed, you can set this value to `false`.

-As some installations may be relying on HTML rendering, to preserve backward compatible behavior the default value of this setting is `true`.

-We expect to make the default value of this option `false` from Forms 14 onwards.